 On Knockemstiff and Violence

 The story begins in a small town named Knockemstiff, which is a real place where Pollock grew up.
-Setting the story in the 50s and 60s, he wanted to capture the sense of community that small towns used to have before the Internet and myriad of electronic devices created a distance between neighbors.
+Setting the story in the 50s and 60s, he wanted to capture the sense of community that small towns used to have before the Internet and the myriad of electronic devices created a distance between neighbors.
 The interconnectedness displayed between the characters comes from the author’s experience of living in a place where everyone knows everyone and all are connected somehow.

 Of a number of other things, violence becomes the major theme of the story where war, murders, revenge, and suicide feature in one arc or another.
 Explaining this running thread of severity, Pollock explained: “I suppose that I write a lot about violence now because I saw a lot of it when I was a kid.
-Not murder, but a couple of stabbings and quite a few fistfights, along with men abusing women, stuff like that.
-Because the threat of violence was always nearby, I paid a lot of attention to it, and as a result it has ended up in my work, just like some writers are influenced by their early experiences with, say, religion or loneliness.”
+Not murder, but a couple of stabbings and quite a few fistfights, along with men abusing women and stuff like that.
+Because the threat of violence was always nearby, I paid a lot of attention to it, and as a result, it has ended up in my work, just like some writers are influenced by their early experiences with, say, religion or loneliness.”

-Despite featuring violence heavily and intimately in the lives of his characters, Pollock never really experienced it first-hand and had to depend on his imagination to write those scenes.
+Despite featuring violence heavily and intimately in his characters’ lives, Pollock never experienced it first-hand and had to depend on his imagination to write those scenes.
 “Most of the violence that takes place in the book came from my imagination.
 I spent a lot of time in bars and houses where it seemed, at least to me, that the threat of something bad happening was always hovering in the immediate background.
 I guess I’ve always looked upon the world as a somewhat sad and violent place.
 When you think about the horrible stuff that some people do to each other in the real world–killing their children is just one unfortunate example–I don’t think the violence in my book is really that far-out,” he said.

 On Fathers and Religion

-Another key factor in ‘The Devil All The Time’ is the father-son relationship, especially Willard and Arvin’s, and this is what drives a good part of the story.
-The dynamic of the Russell family where the father is a war-hardened, tough guy and the mother is a soft-spoken and gentle soul is somewhat similar to the household Pollock grew up in, though he is not the only child.
+Another key factor in ‘The Devil All The Time’ is the father-son relationship, especially Willard and Arvin’s, which drives a good part of the story.
+The dynamic of the Russell family, where the father is a war-hardened, tough guy and the mother is a soft-spoken and gentle soul, is somewhat similar to the household Pollock grew up in, though he is not the only child.
 “Either fortunately or unfortunately for me, I took after my mother.
 And I believe, when I was a kid, my dad was maybe disappointed in me for not taking after him more.
 So you know, that’s where I guess part of that comes from.
 And part of it also comes from Knockemstiff.
 That’s where I grew up.
 And I saw a lot of other fathers who were, you know, drinkers and hell-raisers, and they didn’t treat their families very well.
 So yeah, fathers have a pretty rough time in my work,” he said in an interview on NPR.

 Speaking of father figures, religion also gets its fair share of parts to play in the story.
 With two preachers whose stories don’t end well, we also see the ramifications of their actions rippling through the lives of others.
 While it might seem like a different arc to the story, Pollock believes that religion and bloodshed have gone hand in hand since times immemorial, and to see the two things converge in ‘The Devil All The Time’ is nothing new.
 “If you look at history, probably more people have been killed over religion than almost anything else in at least the last two thousand or so years and it’s still going on.
 It’s a shame that the idea of God or some sort of Creator is so often manipulated to excuse the violence that people inflict upon one another.
 Being a person who wasn’t raised in any religion (my parents didn’t go to church), it’s hard for me to fathom how people can become so warped in their beliefs.
 Maybe that’s why I find it interesting, because I view, for example, the basic tenets of Christianity, as just common sense rules to live by, but religious people often see things on an entirely different–sometimes wonderful, but oftentimes insane–level,” he explained.